andykallian/pvsneslib/Sprites.md

             Note: the 'c' in byte 4 is the MOST significant bit in the 9-bit char #.
 ```

 The second table is 32 bytes and has 2 bits for each sprite (each byte contains information for 4 sprites.)
 The lowest significant bits hold the information for the lower object numbers (for example, the least significant two bits of the first byte are for object #0.)
-Bit 0 (and 2, 4, 6) is the size toggle bit and bit 1 (3, 5, 7) is the most ignificant bit of the X coordinate.
+Bit 0 (and 2, 4, 6) is the size toggle bit and bit 1 (3, 5, 7) is the most significant bit of the X coordinate.

 ```
   bit 0/2/4/6 of byte OBJ/4: x   x: X most significant bit coordinate